-This evening we attend an orchestral concert at the Romanian Athenaeum.
+After exploring this museum we view the exterior of Bucharest's Athenaeum.
 Its magnificent opera hall, designed by the French architect Albert Galleron, is arguably the finest 19th-century opera hall in Eastern Europe.
 The building is home to the George Enescu Philharmonic, named after Romania's greatest composer; Yehudi Menuhin was his most famous pupil.
-(Overnight Bucharest) BLD